-• Display all database schema alterations made by programs other than Sage 100 Contractor.
+Display all database schema alterations made by other programs.
 This tool reports all changes to the schema made by third-party applications.
 The database schema functions as the blueprint for your database, and determines the type and format of information you can enter into it.
 Unauthorized schema changes can cause unpredictable behavior, and problems during updates or upgrades.